 For a landscape photographer, rivers, converging valleys, mountain sides, tree lines and roads are all great continuing lines to work with.
 Lines can be straight or curved.

 If you’re looking for a symmetrical shot, then place your line in the middle of the shot or balanced lines on the edges leading to the middle.
 Otherwise get your line to start in one corner of the frame and let it trail into the main subject or across the entire frame.

 If you’ve decided to use a ND filter and your shot is still looking underexposed, despite changing the aperture, then playing with a slow shutter speed is a fun combination.

-To give you more control of the shutter rates, instead of using aperture priority, flick over to shutter priority mode (S/Tv) and turn your shutter rate down to 1/30 to begin with.
+To give you more control of the shutter rates, instead of using aperture priority, flick over to shutter priority mode (S/Tv) and turn your shutter rate down to 1/30th to begin with.
 Go slower if you’re feeling confident.

 Subjects such as crashing waves, babbling brooks and powerful waterfalls can all be transformed into mirror-like surfaces.
 They will reflect light sources more clearly and turn a dramatic moment into something calmer and peaceful.

 It will also have a similar effect on moody skies though you may have to drag the shutter speed out a little longer, somewhere around 30 seconds, depending upon the cloud movement.
 Fluffy nimbus clouds can be stretched to look placid and low key like the water below.

 Long exposures don’t have much effect otherwise on stationary objects.
 Keep an eye out for dangling branches and wavy plants that could shuffle in the wind, they may only be small but if you’re printing your photos out, you’ll notice unwanted motion blur.

 Yet since we are opportunists at iPhotography we’d never recommend turning your camera off until you get back to your car, you never know what you may see on the way down.

 Remove any batteries and memory cards before the drive home.
 If the weather has been particularly cold and frosty then heed this warning…

-Instead, leave the bag to warm back up to room temperature before opening.
+…instead, leave the bag to warm back up to room temperature before opening.
 The reason for this is condensation.
 Rapidly changing temperatures to already cold equipment can cause microscopic sized water droplets to form on the camera body and if that gets into your electronics you’re finished!

 Put your batteries back on charge as soon as possible.
 Get in this habit every time and you’ll never be scrabbling around last minute for power.